DSdatsme/ping-loss-monitor/README.md

 # Packet Loss Monitor

-This is a demo code to show how we can monitor a packet loss on grafana dashboard.
+This is a demo code to show how we can monitor internet packet loss on grafana dashboard on a laptop.

+The goal of this repo is to add understanding how one can develop custom monitoring agents, collect metrics and later visualize it on dashboards.

 ## Tools used